bwsw/cloudstack-ui/docs/source/CS-UI_Webshell.rst

 - Enables configuration of the session completion timeout, thereby improving the security of the system;
 - Does not provide an access to the VM in out-of-band mode;

-In future releases this plug-in will be extended with additional features such as integration with the VM access key store and dashboard for efficient work with many open SSH sessions.
+In future releases, this plugin will be extended with additional features such as integration with the VM access key store and dashboard for efficient work with many open SSH sessions.

 This feature is not available in basic CloudStack UI and API.
-Plugin deployment and configuration instructions can be found on the plug-in page.
+Plugin deployment and configuration instructions can be found on the plugin page.

 Deployment Instructions
 ------------------------------